quantumlib/Stim/doc/usage_command_line.md

     Circuit contained gauge detectors but `--allow_gauge_detectors` wasn't set.
     Circuit contained disjoint error channels but `--approximate_disjoint_errors` wasn't set.

-Note: currently, the `ELSE_CORRELATED_ERROR` instruction is not supported by this mode.

 - Example:

     ```